w3c/wai-bcase/alt-version.md

 Accessible websites also reach people <em>without</em> disabilities in various situations, such as those in <a href="#allusers">Accessibility Benefits All Users above</a>.

 <h2 id="inclusion">Support Diversity and Inclusion</h2>
-<p>Many organizations realize the benefits of a diverse and inclusive workforce.
-To support employees with disabilities, the technology that employees use needs to be accessible, including websites and applications.</p>
+Many organizations realize the benefits of a diverse and inclusive workforce. [^dni] To support employees with disabilities, the technology that employees use needs to be accessible, including websites and applications.

+[^dni]: For information about the business benefits of diversity and inclusion, see [@@ Sharron's write up on diversity and inclusion](@@)

 <h2 id="innovation">Drive Innovation</h2>

-<p>Designing products to meet the needs of people with disabilities often leads to innovative solutions that work better for all users. [reference]</p>
+Designing products to meet the needs of people with disabilities often leads to innovative solutions that work better for all users. [^innovation]

+[^innovation]: For information about accessibility driving innovation, see [info such as https://w3c.github.io/wai-bcase/business-case/drive-innovation/]

 <h2 id="lower-expenses">Decrease Expenses</h2>
 Accessible websites can decrease expenses.[^2] For example: